Peanut Butter Pinwheel Cookies with Melted Chocolate Swirl

 Instructions

-• Press dough into a ball and place between two long sheets of waxed paper.
+• Roll out the dough: Press dough into a ball and place between two long sheets of waxed paper.
 Roll out into a 10 x 17-inch rectangle.

 Nutrition